jolynch/vwatch/README.md

 1234
 ```

-Note the new Etag, Last-Modified and Jittered header, as well as the new value.
+Note the new Etag, Last-Modified and Server-Timing header, as well as the new value.

 ## Multi Process Mode
 You can have vwatch either `fill` from an upstream docker registry or vwatch process (allowing you to create read replicas),